SarahTamayao/newFlashcards/README.md

 ## Lab 4

 ### App Description
-This app incudes animation that you can see when you go on to the next flashcard or the one before.
+This app incudes animation that you can see when you go on to the next flashcard, the one before and when you flip the card.

 ### App Walk-though